-The Mayday Parachute Failsafe is used to automaticaly eject a parachute in case of a drone malfunction.
+Fruity Chutes Automatic Trigger using the Mayday Failsafe will automatically eject a parachute in case of a drone malfunction.
 The device is primarily made for agile multicopters, at this time it's not clear if it's suitable for fixed wing systems.
 The device uses a IMU (inertial measurement unit) and barometric sensor to detect if the drone is falling, or flipping.
 The Mayday responds quickly to a failure and will eject the parachute typically after falling just 15 ft.

 Much of the information to support the Mayday can be found at Maydayboards.com.
 The Mayday comes with a quick start instructions that is useful for setting up the Mayday for use.

 The information below helps to augment this information and assist in using this device with Fruity Chutes products.

 IMPORTANT - Mounting the Mayday: The Mayday board needs to be mounted with at least one of the primary axes aligned on the vertical axis.
 THE MAYDAY WILL NOT OPERATE CORRECTLY UNLESS MOUNTED THIS WAY!

 When using the Mayday on the Skycat Phantom 4 Parachute with Mayday bundle we now include a printed wedge that can be put under the Mayday that aligns the controller.
-If you already have a Skycat Phantomn 4 Parachute Launcher and want to use the Mayday contact us to get the Mayday wedge.
+If you already have a Skycat Phantom 4 Parachute Launcher and want to use the Mayday contact us to get the Mayday wedge.

 Mayday operation: While the quick start guide included with the Mayday helps you with most operations it can be a little confusing.
 Here is the Interface Flow chart from Mayday boards that can help with use.